 Medications with side effects that include immunosuppression and/or hyposalivation and systemic diseases that compromise the efficacy of the immune system subject patients to recurrent and more virulent outbreaks of candidiasis.
-When necessary, systemic medications such as ketoconazole, fluconazole, and itraconazole may be delivered in an intravenous form for fungal infections that have not resolved or for those that have systemic involvement [67].
+When necessary, systemic medications may be delivered in an intravenous form for fungal infections that have not resolved or for those that have systemic involvement [67].
 The prognosis for patients with immunocompromising medical issues is variable.
 Most patients will recover but are susceptible to recurrent fungal infections.
 Unfortunately, some patients will succumb when systemic fungal involvement overwhelms the capability of a compromised immune system.